moloney/dcmstack/doc/CLI_Tutorial.rst

 from the DICOM standard.
 For details on the DcmMeta extension see :doc:`DcmMeta_Extension`.

-The meta data is filtered using regular expressions to minimize the chance of including any PHI (Private Health Information).
+The meta data is filtered using regular expressions to reduce the chance of including PHI (Private Health Information).
 There are two types of regular expressions used for filtering: 'exclude' and 'include' expressions.
 Any meta data where the key matches an exclude expression will be excluded, **unless** it also matches an include expression.
 That is to say that the